faso/AzureAppServicesDashboard/README.md

 [Create a Service Principal for your app with the Contributor role](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

-You will need your tenant ID, subscription ID, AD domain name, app registration client ID and secret Now, you can either run it using Docker with a prebuilt image, build your own Docker image or build the app from source
+You will need your tenant ID, subscription ID, AD domain name, app registration client ID and secret

+Now, you can choose one of the following methods:
+- run it using Docker from a prebuilt image
+- build your own Docker image
+- build the app from source

 ## Running using Docker